garethgeorge/backrest/README.md

 The install script will:

-- Move the backrest binary to `/usr/local/bin`
+- Move the Backrest binary to `/usr/local/bin`
 - Create a launch agent file at `~/Library/LaunchAgents/com.backrest.plist`
 - Load the launch agent